5l1v3r1/learning_for_oscp/basics/tcpdump/A_tcpdump_Tutorial_and_Primer_with_Examples.md

 - Proto(col) lets you designate: **tcp**, **udp**, **icmp**, **ah**, and many more.

 ## <a id="basicexamples">Examples</a>
-So, now that we've seen wah
+So, now that we've seen what our options are, let's look at some real-world examples that we're likely to see in our everyday work.

+### <a id="basiccommunication">Basic Communication</a>
+Just see what's going on, by looking at all interfaces.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDUzNDM5NTMsLTEwMzUxMjk4MSwxOT
+eyJoaXN0b3J5IjpbLTE5MDYxNDAyNjIsLTEwMzUxMjk4MSwxOT
 Q3MjYzNDY2XX0=
 -->